 Obtaining permission for an agreed extension

 Where the court’s approval is required for any agreed extension of time, the parties need to apply for a consent order by filing a draft of the order signed by or on behalf of both parties and an agreed statement of the reasons for the extension (see PD 29.6.5 and PD 23A.10.4).
-The safest and proper course in this situation is also to issue an application notice (the reasons for the extension can then be given in the notice) as well as paying the court fee of £100 although anecdotal comment suggests that this may not be insisted upon in all courts in all circumstances.
+The safest and proper course in this situation is also to issue an application notice (the reasons for the extension can then be given in the notice) and paying the court fee of £108.
 Certain courts have their own procedures for dealing with applications by consent so it’s best to check what is required with the court in question.